 5 Myths About MSPs Busted

 Change can be difficult for people, especially the skeptical business owner, understandably.
 But that doesn’t mean it isn’t useful or necessary.
 Control over precious business technology and data is something many owners don’t want to give up, especially to another business of strangers.
-Many of these hesitations businesses experience are due to some common misconceptions regarding managed service providers and outsourcing I.T to an outside party.
-They key is to not let them scare you away from finding the right MSP to partner with!
+Many of these hesitations businesses experience are due to some common misconceptions regarding managed service providers and outsourcing I.T.
+The key is to not let them scare you away from finding the right MSP to partner with!

 Myth: Many small to medium business owners believe that only larger businesses will benefit from outsourcing to an MSP.
 They think that contracts run around millions of dollars and there’s no way a business of their size can afford such an expense.
 How could an MSP service a smaller business without the same financial resources as larger businesses?
 Why would they even waste their own time and resources with us when they could be servicing businesses 3x the size of ours?